wimverstuyf/woo-eenvoudigfactureren/readme.txt

 = Limitations =

-* Coupons usage is only limited supported.
-When a single document has mixed tax rates creation will fail.
+* Limited support for coupon usage!
+When an order has mixed tax rates creation will fail when a coupon is applied.
 * Only EURO currency is supported.

 == Changelog ==